Helyxxx/Paint-App/README.md

 # Paint-App
-A simple painting app using HTML Canvas
+A simple painting app using HTML Canvas and JavaScript